Skip to main content

 Impact: Player wins C$15,000 with a C$2,000 weekly limit = 8 weeks of withdrawals.
 Industry data: 40-60% reverse withdrawals during extended periods.

-Detection: Go and check the terms for “withdrawal limits” and compare them to deposit caps.
+Detection: Review the terms for “withdrawal limits” and compare them to deposit caps.

-Action: If you see that the limits are below C$5,000 weekly and the payout time is 72 hr+ processing, we recommend that you keep searching for other casinos.
+Action: If the limits are below C$5,000 per week and the payout processing time is 72 hr+, we recommend continuing to search for other casinos.
 These aren’t worth it.

 Website & Technical Red Flags